 The singer released his Journals album exclusively to iTunes on December 23.
-The 15-track package includes 10 singles released weekly on iTunes from early October to early December in a series referred to as “Music Mondays.”
+The 15-track package includes 10 singles released weekly on iTunes from early October to December in a series referred to as "Music Mondays."

-The set is seen as a departure from the pop fare the teen star’s career is built on, consisting mainly of R&B slow jams and collaborations that include R. Kelly on “PYD,” producer Diplo and Big Sean on “Memphis,” Lil Wayne on “Backpack,” and Chance The Rapper on “Confident.”
+The set is seen as a departure from the pop fare the teen star's career is built on, consisting mainly of R&B slow jams and collaborations that include R. Kelly on "PYD," Diplo and Big Sean on "Memphis," Lil Wayne on "Backpack," and Chance The Rapper on "Confident."